Statistical Consistency of Set-Membership Estimator for Linear Systems: Notation

 \section{Notation}

-We use $\|\cdot\|$ to denote the spectral norm of a matrix, which is the largest singular value of a general matrix.
-We use the function $\rho(A)$ to denote the spectral radius of a matrix A. The symbol $\preceq$ refers to the semidefinite partial order, namely $A \preceq B$ if and only if $ B - A$ is positive semi-definite (p.s.d).
-For a matrix $A$ we let $(A)_{ij}$ denote the $(ij)$-element of A.
+We use $\|\cdot\|$ to denote the spectral norm of a matrix, which is the largest singular value of a matrix.
+We use the function $\rho(A)$ to denote the spectral radius of a matrix A. For a matrix $A$ we let $(A)_{ij}$ denote the $(ij)$-element of A. \pedro{For two sets $A$ and $B$, we denote their Minkowski sum by $A\oplus B$.
+Furthermore, the volume of set $A$ is $\mathrm{vol}(A)$.
+For a matrix $T$ and a set $A$, we define the set $TA := \{T\cdot a : a \in A\}$.}